OutSystems/docs-odc/src/eap/external-idps.md

     </div>

+1. If your provider uses different attribute names, then in the **Claim Mapping** section overwrite the prefilled **Name** and **Email** fields.
+Otherwise, skip this step.
+For more guidance, see your provider's support documentation.
 1. Click **Save**.
 Project Neo tests the configuration and on success adds the provider to the list of available providers.
 If the test fails, a notification with the error displays.

 ## Apply an external IdP